jtlapp/kysely-code-sync/README.md

 ## Using `check-synced-code`

-The `check-synced-code` command compares designated blocks of code in your repo with corresponding code in the Kysely repo.
+The `check-synced-code` command compares designated blocks of code in your repo with corresponding code in Kysely releases.
 These are blocks of code that you have copied from Kysely to implement or test your Kysely extension.
-Remember to include copyright notices.
+Be sure to borrow code from the appropriate Kysely release, instead of from whatever is currently in the master branch, which might be newer code intended for a later release.
+Also remember to convey copyright notices.

 Make sure that any code you want synchronized with Kysely is in a directory listed in the `localSyncDirs` configuration key.
 The code can also be within a nested directory.